Sample Out-Of-Sample Inference Based on Wasserstein Distance

-The second equation follows the estimate in (Lemma \ref{Lem_Tech}).
-We know the objective function as a function of $\theta$ is a strictly convex function.
-Since as $\zeta=b\left\vert Z_{n}\right\vert $ with $b\rightarrow \pm\infty$ implies that the objective function will tend to $-\infty$, we conclude that the sequence of global optimizers is tight and each optimizer (i.e. for each $n$) could be characterized by the first order optimality condition almost surely.
+We know the objective function as a function of $\zeta$ is a strictly convex function.
+Since as $\zeta=b\left\vert Z_{n}\right\vert $ with $b\rightarrow\pm\infty$ implies that the objective function will tend to $-\infty$, we conclude that the sequence of global optimizers is compact and each optimizer (i.e. for each $n$) could be characterized by the first order optimality condition almost surely.
 To make the analysis more clear, let us denote the expectation in the maximization problem to be $g\left( \zeta,n\right) $, as a function of $\zeta$, i.e.